-- Substantially increase or expand the demand for fire protection and emergency medical services without increasing staffing and equipment to meet the Department's/District's goal of 1.5 firefighters per 1,000 residents and 2 firefighters per 1,000 residents, respectively; - Substantially increase or expand the demand for public law enforcement protection without increasing staffing and equipment to maintain the Sheriff's Department goal of one sworn officer per 1,000 residents; - Substantially increase the public school student population exceeding current school capacity without also including provisions to adequately accommodate the increased demand in services; - Place a demand for library services in excess of available resources; - Substantially increase the local population without dedicating a minimum of 5 acres of developed parklands for every 1,000 residents; or - Be inconsistent with County adopted goals, objectives or policies. - a.
-Fire Protection: The Georgetown Fire Protection District (Georgetown FPD) provides fire protection to the site.
-Georgetown FPD provided no comments for the project.
-If any dwelling units are proposed in the future the Fire District would review the building permit application and include any fire protection measures at that time.
-Impacts would be less than significant. - b.
-Police Protection: Police services would continue to be provided by the El Dorado County Sheriff's Department.
-Due to the size and scope of the project, the demand for additional police protection would not be anticipated.
+- Substantially increase or expand the demand for fire protection and emergency medical services without increasing staffing and equipment to meet the Department's/District's goal of 1.5 firefighters per 1,000 residents and 2 firefighters per 1,000 residents, respectively; - Substantially increase or expand the demand for public law enforcement protection without increasing staffing and equipment to maintain the Sheriff's Department goal of one sworn officer per 1,000 residents; - Substantially increase the public school student population exceeding current school capacity without also including provisions to adequately accommodate the increased demand in services; - Place a demand for library services in excess of available resources;

+- Substantially increase the local population without dedicating a minimum of 5 acres of developed parklands for every 1,000 residents; or - Be inconsistent with County adopted goals, objectives or policies. - a.
+Fire Protection: The Cameron Park Fire Department provides fire protection services to the project area.
+Development of the project would result in a minor increase in the demand for fire protection services, but would not prevent the Fire Department from meeting its response times for the project or its designated service area any more than exists today.
+The Fire Department would review the project improvement plans, and conformance with their conditions of approval, impacts would be anticipated to be less than significant. - b.
+Police Protection: The project site would be served by the El Dorado County Sheriff's Department with a response time depending on the location of the nearest patrol vehicle.
+The project proposes 41 Single-family residential units.
+The development of 41 single-family units on the project site may result in a small increase in calls for service but would not be anticipated to significantly impact the Department any more than was anticipated to significantly impact current Sheriff's response times to the project area as well.
 Impacts would be less than significant. - c.
-Schools: The proposed project is located within the Black Oak Mine Unified School District.
-Any future development would be limited to a single family residence.
-Due to this limitation the project is not anticipated to create increased demand on the School District. - d.
-Parks.
-Any additional residents as a result of construction would not substantially increase the local population and therefore not substantially increase the use of parks and recreational facilities.
-Impacts would be less than significant. - e.
-Government Services.
-There are no services that would be significantly impacted as a result of the project.
-Impacts would be less than significant.
+Schools: For the proposed project site, elementary and middle school students are served by the Rescue Union School District.
+High school students are served by the El Dorado Union High School District.
+As a result of project approval, potential new 41 dwelling units constructed in the future could add a small number of additional students.
+At the building permit stage each new dwelling would pay their fair share of school fees, as outlined in the conditions of approval.
+The impact would be less than significant. - d.
+Parks: Forty-one new single-family homes are proposed for construction on the project site and would create an estimated increase of 106.6 persons, (El Dorado County 2010 Quick Facts from the US Census Bureau; 2.60 persons per unit average), in the population in the County as a result.
+The additional single-family units, however, would not be anticipated to trigger a significant impact that would require the project to develop new park facilities.
+At the Building Permit stage of the project, park impact fees would be paid to the Cameron Park Community Services District.
+Impacts would be anticipated to be less than significant. - e.
+Government Services: Other local services such as libraries would experience minor impacts.
+No other government services would be anticipated to be required as a result of the single-family units.
+The impacts would be expected to be incremental and would be anticipated to be less than significant.